jmcnally17/pacman-api-java/README.md

 The JS Express version of this API (which is currently in use on the deployed version) can be found at https://github.com/jmcnally17/pacman-api-js

-The original project monolith repository (with a full comprehensive commit history) can be found at https://github.com/jmcnally17/pacman-old
+The original project monolith (with a full comprehensive commit history) can be found at https://github.com/jmcnally17/pacman-old

 [<img src="./images/pacman-play-button.png">](https://pacman-js92.onrender.com)